Low Risk for Enterprise

 The Czech fiscal position remains broadly stable, although underlying imbalances persist.
 The general government deficit is expected to remain close to 2% of GDP in the near term, reflecting a structural gap in public finances despite solid economic growth.
 Public debt is projected to rise gradually but remain contained, staying below 47% of GDP over the next few years and well below European peers.
 While this provides some fiscal space, buffers would remain limited in the event of a major adverse shock.

-Market perceptions of Czech sovereign risk remain favourable.
+Market perceptions of Czech sovereign risk remain favorable.
 Sovereign credit ratings have been maintained at high investment-grade levels with a stable outlook, and government bond markets continue to function smoothly.
 Financing conditions remain stable, supported by strong domestic demand for government securities and a well-developed local-currency bond market.

 However, rising government borrowing has increased the exposure of the domestic banking sector to sovereign debt, strengthening the link between public finances and financial stability.
 While this does not pose an immediate risk, it could amplify the transmission of fiscal shocks to the financial system under adverse scenarios.